dieckgra/UltimatePoker/README.md

 If you are someone who is Java savvy, again, don't judge too hard.
 I know the code is messy.
 I worked with a couple noobs in this project and I myself am not a pro either.
 I will be cleaning up the code in 2020 as I update the program, add the other two games, and add more features.
 Look out for version 2 and hopefully you will see the improvement.

-I must also give credit to Jason Leigh, the University of Hawaii professor who not only got me started on Java, but also gets credit for the shuffle and text-based dealing functions for a deck of 52 cards (this counts of a portion of the code in the Card class).
+I must also give credit to Jason Leigh, the University of Hawaii professor who not only got me started on Java, but also gets credit for the shuffle and text-based dealing functions for a deck of 52 cards (this counts for a portion of the code in the Card class and the Deck class).